Trump taps federal appeals court Judge Brett Kavanaugh for Supreme Court

 Breaking News Emails

-Trump made the announcement at the White House, where he was joined by Kavanaugh and his family.
+Trump made the announcement shortly after 9 p.m.
+ET at the White House, where he was joined by Kavanaugh and his family.
 NBC News broke the story shortly before the president made his choice public.

-"What matters is not a judge's personal views but whether they can set aside those views to do what the law and the Constitution require," Trump said in the prime-time announcement in the White House East Room.
-"I am pleased to say I have found, without doubt, such a person.”
+"What matters is not a judge's personal views, but whether they can set aside those views to do what the law and the Constitution require," Trump said in the prime-time announcement from the East Room.
+"I am pleased to say I have found, without doubt, such a person."

 "It is my my honor to announce that I will nominate that I will nominate Justice Brett Kavanaugh to the United States Supreme Court," Trump added.

+"I am grateful to you and I am humbled by your confidence in me," he said.

+Trump called Kavanaugh on Sunday night to tell him he was the pick, a White House official told NBC News.
+Trump then informed White House Counsel Don McGahn and Vice President Mike Pence of his decision.

 Kavanaugh serves on the Court of Appeals for the District of Columbia Circuit, which often rules on major challenges to federal laws and policies.
-If confirmed, he would make the Supreme Court solidly conservative, joining Chief Justice John Roberts and Justices Clarence Thomas, Samuel Alito, and Neil Gorsuch — providing a five-vote majority.
+If confirmed, he would make the Supreme Court solidly conservative, joining Chief Justice John Roberts and Justices Clarence Thomas, Samuel Alito, and Neil Gorsuch in a potential five-vote majority.

 He would be sure to join the conservatives more often than Kennedy, who sometimes voted with the court's liberals in cases raising hot-button social issues.

+"My judicial philosophy is straightforward.
+A judge must be independent and must interpret the law, not make the law," he said.
+"A judge must interpret statutes as written.
+And a judge must interpret the Constitution as written, informed by history and tradition and precedent."

+"I will tell each senator that I revere the Constitution,” he added, referring to one-on-one meetings that will take place as part of the confirmation process.
+"I believe that an independent judiciary is the crown jewel of our constitutional republic.
+If confirmed by the Senate, I will keep an open mind in every case and will always try to preserve the Constitution of the United States and the American rule of law."

 Kavanaugh was nominated to the appeals court by President George W. Bush and confirmed in 2006 by a vote of 57-36.
 Four Supreme Court justices have come from the D.C.
-Circuit in recent years — John Roberts, Ruth Bader Ginsburg, Clarence Thomas and Antonin Scalia.
+Circuit in recent years — Roberts, Thomas, Ruth Bader Ginsburg and Antonin Scalia.

+Reaction from Capitol Hill was swift, with many Democrats — including potential 2020 contenders Sens.
+Kamala Harris of California and Cory Booker of New Jersey — announcing their intention to vote against Kavanaugh within minutes of Trump’s announcement.

+"Judge Brett Kavanaugh represents a direct and fundamental threat to that promise of equality, and so I will oppose his nomination to the Supreme Court," Harris said.

 Following a brief period in private law practice, he became Bush's White House counsel and then staff secretary before he was nominated to be a federal judge.
-He met his wife, Ashley, while working at the White House where she was the president's personal secretary.
-They have two daughters.
+He met his wife while working at the White House, where she was the president's personal secretary.

 Noting Kavanaugh’s political connections, Sen. Chuck Schumer, D-N.Y., said at Kavanaugh's 2006 confirmation hearing, "If there has been a partisan political fight that needed a very bright foot soldier in the last decade, Brett Kavanaugh was probably there."